 The second approach where the incision is inside the eyelid is also called ‘scarless’ or ‘transconjunctival’ blepharoplasty.
 Surgery is usually performed under local anaesthesia with sedation or general anaesthesia.

-Recovery depends on the technique performed and can take 3 months for post-surgery swelling to subside.
-The risks of surgery include scarring, infection, bruising, asymmetry and a theoretical risk to vision from deep bleeding or infection.
+Recovery depends on the technique performed and can take 3 months post-surgery for swelling to subside.
+The risks of eyelid surgery include scarring, infection, bruising, asymmetry and a theoretical risk to vision from deep bleeding or infection.

 Upper eyelid entropion

 Lower lid entropion

 In general, the lower eyelid may be involved in disorders where it either turns inwards (entropion) or outwards (ectropion).
 In the case of entropion, the in-turned eyelid causes the lashes to rub against the cornea and conjunctiva, resulting in irritation and discomfort of the eye.